YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZUSEDSTOR
 -----------------

 $ZUSEDSTOR is the value in $ZALLOCSTOR minus storage management overhead and represents the actual memory, in bytes, requested by current activities.
-It provides one view (see also `$ZALlocstor <./isv.html#zallocstor>`_ and `$ZREalstor <./isv.html#zrealstor>`_) of the process memory utilization and can help identify storage related problems.
+It provides one view (see also `$ZALLOCSTOR`_ and `$ZREALSTOR`_) of the process memory utilization and can help identify storage related problems.
 YottaDB does not permit $ZUSEDSTOR to be SET or NEWed.

 -----------------
 $ZUT